dtsehl/neos/README.md

 With your Partner, identify the different responsibilities that exist in each file.

 - Does this adhere to SRP?
+  - Not really - they could use a third class called something like Formatting where all it does is handle all the formatting.
+And another one to Calculate, and another for User input, so the start.rb file would just be maybe running one line of code which cascades everything else to work.

 - How would you utilize encapsulation and abstraction to refactor this code?
+  - I would abstract out at least 2 other classes to make sure what each class does is very clear and direct.
+Those classes (and the class that already exists) would only have access to data of the classes they need to.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+  - Create more classes
+  - Create more methods in those classes

 ---